-Prior to 30 June 2014 Council received a financial assistance rate of 53% for maintenance works and 63% for capital improvements until 30 June 2015.
-From that time the normal FAR rate for Council will be 51%.
+Prior to 30 June 2014 Council received a financial assistance rate (FAR) of 53% for maintenance works and 63% for capital improvements until 30 June 2015.
+Since that time the normal FAR rate for Council has been 51%.

-There will be a transition period where Council's FAR will start at 52% reducing by 1% per annum until the base is reduced to 51%.
-This rate will apply from the first year of the 2018 LTP period and be the same for maintenance works and capital improvements.
+This rate will continue to apply from the first year of the 2018 LTP period onwards and be the same for maintenance works and capital improvements.

 It also should be noted that generally the funding allocation over the last nine years has been held at a level that was not adjusted to match inflation.
-The Financial assistance has been falling behind the actual needs for some years.
+The financial assistance has been falling behind the actual needs for some years.